 The Civil Union Act does not affect the treatment of domestic partners for purposes of the Transfer Inheritance Tax unless domestic partners enter into a civil union, thus ending their domestic partner status.

-A Simplified Tax System method may also be used, but only in those situations where a Federal estate tax return has not and will not be filed nor is a tax return required to be filed with the Internal Revenue Service.
+A Simplified Tax System method may also be used, but only in those situations where a federal estate tax return has not and will not be filed nor is a tax return required to be filed with the Internal Revenue Service.
 The Simplified Tax System is not intended for use in all estates.
-The Simplified Tax System requires that a Form IT- Estate be prepared and filed along with a New Jersey Inheritance Tax return Form IT-R completed in accordance with the provisions of the Inheritance Tax statute in effect on December 31, 2001.
+The Simplified Tax System requires that a Form IT- Estate be prepared and filed along with a New Jersey Inheritance Tax return, Form IT-R, and be completed in accordance with the provisions of the Inheritance Tax statute in effect on December 31, 2001.

 NOTE: New Jersey Gross Income Tax Information